 - The issues which are ultimately presented to the judge for final determination;

-- The significant cost of a jury trial, including expert fees, attorney fees,
+- The significant cost of a jury trial, including expert fees, attorney fees, and general costs;

 - Emotional well-being of the parties and the children involved;